Frequently Asked Questions

 A note about definitions: The terms hospice and palliative care are sometimes used interchangeably, but they have specific meanings.
 Hospice refers to palliative care at the end of life; palliative care includes hospice care but is much broader.
 Palliative care is for people of all ages and at any stage of serious illness and can include medical treatments that might benefit the patient.
 Palliative care “intends neither to hasten nor postpone death, affirms life, and recognizes dying

 as a natural process.”
 (International Association for Hospice & Palliative Care) Above all, it means that “every effort can be made to ensure comfort at all times.”
-(World Health Organization) As the benefits of hospice and palliative care became apparent over the years, the concept was extended to children approaching death, including gravely ill newborns, and then to babies with a prenatal diagnosis indicating that they would likely die shortly before or after birth.
+(World Health Organization) The modern hospice movement is traced to Dame Cicely Saunders, a nurse and later a physician who had become increasingly distressed by the medical neglect of dying patients, so in 1967 she founded St. Christopher's Hospice in London.
+As the benefits of hospice and palliative care became apparent over the years, the concept was extended to children approaching death, including gravely ill newborns, and then to babies with a prenatal diagnosis indicating that they would likely die shortly before or after birth.
 Perinatal hospice and palliative care integrates the philosophy and expertise of hospice and palliative care with best practices in perinatal bereavement care.
 At first the concept was called perinatal hospice, because many of the life-limiting conditions diagnosed prenatally do result in a lifespan that is brief and appropriate for hospice care.
 But as this model of care has developed, its application broadened to also include care for babies who may have a longer lifespan, and the concept has become more frequently referred to as perinatal palliative care.

 Perinatal hospice and palliative care is a beautiful and practical response to one of the most heartbreaking challenges of prenatal testing.